Louibens/PP3-hangman/README.md

 ### Acknowledgements

-- Thank you to my family that have made the time for me to get my head around javascript (to some extent).
-And for continually testing and providing feedback so I could push myself and improve my knowledge along with the site.
-- A massive thanks also goes to my mentor, Elaine Roche, who continues to support me and help me to grow with her excellent feedback and expertise which has been much appreciated throughout the development of this project.
+- Thanks to my mentor, Elaine Roche, who continues to support me and help me to grow with her excellent feedback and expertise which has been much appreciated throughout the development of this project.